gauravbansal74/gauravbansal74.github.io/_posts/Customizing Odin/2019-12-20-changing-odin-base-content.md

 ##### Social Links

 The social links section defines which social links show in the footer.
-By default Odin supports Instagram, Twitter, Facebook, LinkedIn, Email, and Github.
+By default atDesk supports Instagram, Twitter, Facebook, LinkedIn, Email, and Github.
 Simply add the relevant social item to the right section, or add `#` if you don't want that social item to show in the footer.

 ----